Furretar/furretar.github.io/docs/chinese/mandarin-dubs.md

 - Taiwan CHT subs for Demon Slayer S04E04 are a repeat of the subs for S04E03
 - Jojo s1e18 desyncs
 - Blue lock s1 subs should be traditional
+- Jojo s1-2 subs should be traditional
+- attack on titan season 3 episode 11 audio is strange